Introduction

 - What is the size of your team?

-- What types of projects do you typically manage?
+- What types of projects do you typically work on?

-- What are your current pain points in project management?
+- What are the current pain points in your project management process?

-- Which features are absolutely necessary for your workflow?
+- What features are essential for your team’s workflow?

-- What is your budget for project management software?
+- What is your budget for a project management tool?

-By answering these questions, you’ll gain a clearer understanding of your needs and can prioritise features accordingly.
+By answering these questions, you’ll have a clearer picture of your team’s needs and can prioritise the features that matter most.

 Key factors to consider